 After clicking continue you will be taken to the DNA Subway Home Page.
 This is where you will navigate through the steps of QIIME2.
-It is a good idea to familiarize yourself with a few things
+It is a good idea to familiarize yourself with a few things before getting started:

 The analysis is done in 3 main steps: